 Bacchilega divulges that his fictional muse is “The Golden Overwoman,” a reinterpretation of the term ‘Übermensch,’ which translate from German to ‘Overman,’ and refers to philosopher Friedrich Nietzsche’s conception of a man who surpasses the conventional human behaviour and strives for values of emancipation.
 Paramount to the collection are the elements of golden ceramics, all of which are moulded and glazed in Faenza, Italy, a city noted for its ceramic.
-From the gold chains used as accents; crossing over exposed backs and incorporated in buckles, the presence is apparent; “gold reflects light, which represents the sun and is the origin of divination,” explains Nicola.
-The asymmetrical jumpsuits and tailored tracksuits, equipped with an armoured sleeve, are emblematic of Bacchilega is able to seamlessly merge two distinct periods of time – Romanesque and the 1970’s – and deliver a contemporary collection, swathed in silk chenille.
+From the gold chains used as accents; crossing over exposed backs and incorporated in buckles, the presence is apparent; “gold reflects light, which represents the sun and is the origin of divination,” explains Bacchilega.
+The asymmetrical jumpsuits and tailored tracksuits, equipped with armoured sleeves, portray just how Bacchilega is able to seamlessly merge two distinct periods of time, Romanesque and the 1970’s, to deliver a contemporary collection.

-The collection is divided into several themes that manage to tie together, due to Bacchilega’s versatility as a designer with a formative background in sculpture.
-The wearable ‘Golden Ceramic Sculpture’ is emblematic of Bacchilega’s proclivity for decoration and detail, and it would seem that the process of creating golden warrior-like armour is as strenuous as designing a seasonal collection; “in order to get a metal effect, the ceramic is fired three times; the first fire is called “biscotto:, the second fire is a white glaze called “majolica”, and the third fire is pure gold and applied with a brush in liquid form,” narrates Nicola.
+Bacchilega is a versatile designer whose formative background in sculpture is highly evident in his work.
+The wearable ‘Golden Ceramic Sculpture’ is emblematic of Bacchilega’s proclivity for decoration and detail, and it would seem that the process of creating golden warrior-like armour is as strenuous as designing a seasonal collection; “in order to get a metal effect, the ceramic is fired three times; the first fire is called “biscotto”, the second fire is a white glaze called “majolica”, and the third fire is pure gold and applied with a brush in liquid form,” narrates Bacchilega.

-It is Nicola Bacchilega’s almost surrealistic extravagance that will establish his SS18 collection as an opus.
-From an elaborate orchid silhouette to the wicker-like teal dress, Bacchilega’s use of gold, dreamy silks, vivid colour and fluid tailoring, combined with a strength in cultural referencing, continue to establish the brand within the realms of contemporary fashion.
+It is Nicola Bacchilega’s surreal extravagance that will establish his SS18 collection as an opus.
+From an elaborate orchid silhouette to a wicker-like teal dress, Bacchilega’s use of gold, dreamy silks, vivid colour and fluid tailoring, combined with a strength in cultural referencing, continue to establish the brand within the realms of contemporary fashion.